ccaldarella99/Face-Tracker/Face-Tracker_Report.md

 Just over a year ago, Joseph Redmon interestingly tweeted:
 >I stopped doing CV research because I saw the impact my work was having.
 I loved the work but the military applications and privacy concerns eventually became impossible to ignore.

-While this is unfortunate I ceratinly respect his decision.
+While this is unfortunate I certainly respect his decision.
 It should be interesting to see how the field of computer vision will progress from here.

 ---